bobziuchkovski/writ/README.md

 ## Overview

 Writ is a flexible option parser with thorough test coverage.
-It's meant to "just work" and stay out of the way.
+It's meant to be simple and "just work".

-Writ implements command line decoding according to [GNU getopt_long conventions](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html).
-All long and short-form option variations are supported: `--with-x`, `--name Sam`, `--day=Friday`, `-i FILE`, `-vvv`, etc.
+Package writ implements option decoding with GNU getopt_long conventions.
+All long and short-form option variations are

-Additionally, writ supports subcommands, customizable help output generation, and default values.
-However, writ is purely a decoder package.
-Command dispatch and execution are intentionally omitted.

-Commands and options may be defined either implicitly via struct tags, or explicitly via direct writ.Command{} and writ.Option{} creation.

-## Current version

-0.8.4
+supported: `--with-x`, `--name Sam`, `--day=Friday`, `-i FILE`, `-vvv`, etc.

-## Stability and API Promise
+## API Promise

-Writ is new but stable.
-It has thorough test coverage, particularly for command and option parsing.

-The API is mostly established, but might change in minor breaking ways prior to the 1.0 release.
-Any API changes after 1.0 are guaranteed to remain backwards compatible.
-This is similar to the Go language promise.
+Minor breaking changes may occur prior to the 1.0 release.
+After 1.0 release, the API is guaranteed to remain backwards compatible.

-## Usage
+## Basic Use

-The following examples are copied from writ's package documentation.
-Please read the [godocs](https://godoc.org/github.com/ziuchkovski/writ) for additional information.
+Please see the [godocs](https://godoc.org/github.com/ziuchkovski/writ) for additional information.

-### Basic Use

 ```go
 package main